Dynatrace/backstage-plugin/README.md

 />
 ```

-### Custom Queries within catalog-info.yaml file of the Backstage Entity
+### Custom Queries from Notebooks

-You can also register your custom queries in the catalog-info.yaml file.
+You can create custom queries in Notebooks and include them in a backstage
+entity via annotations.
+There are two types of notebook annotations supported:

+1. `notebook-id` annotation: the id of the notebook
+2. `notebook-url` annotation: the url of the notebook

+When only one environment is registered, both types of annotations will work.
+If
+multiple environments are registered, only the `notebook-url` annotation will
+work.

 ```yaml
 apiVersion: backstage.io/v1alpha1